 The doctor from Pulwama, who had driven the car that exploded in the Red Fort area on November 10 last year, killed himself, in addition to 12 others.
 The blast had also injured 32 more people in the vicinity.

-The NIA's crackdown on the terror conspiracy in the Red Fort blast case, which has so far caught the main conspirators in the blast case—as well as the few who sheltered them—also comes amid recent potential terrorist threats on temples and other religious sites in the national capital.
+The NIA's crackdown on the terror conspiracy in the Red Fort blast case, which has so far caught the main conspirators in the blast case—as well as a few of those who sheltered them—also comes amid recent potential terrorist threats on temples and other religious sites in the national capital.

 "Blast alert in front of the Red Fort in Delhi.
 Terrorists may target a temple in Chandni Chowk.
 Lashkar-e-Taiba is plotting an IED attack.
 They are planning a major terrorist attack in India to avenge the February 6 mosque blast in Islamabad, Pakistan.
 Major temples in the country can be targeted by Lashkar-e-Taiba," an ANI report said last week, quoting intelligence sources.